BrightcoveLearning/PHP-DI-Wrapper/README.md

 This project provides a starting point for integrating the Brightcove Dynamic Ingest API into your application.
 It provides simple ways to add and update videos and associated media using either pull-based ingest or source file upload.

+Error handling is not yet implemented.

+This code is offered as-is, and is not supported by Brightcove.
+If you can improve or add to this project, pull requests are welcome.

 ## Requirements

-PHP version 5.4 or greater.
+PHP version 5.4 or greater, including JSON and curl functionality.

 ## Installation